 SO or SFI REF DELEGATED TO AUTHORITIES/DUTIES DELEGATED Be responsible for designing and maintaining a system of verification, recording and payment of all amounts payable; A timetable and system for submission to the Director of Finance of accounts for payment; provision shall be made for the early submission of accounts subject to cash discounts or otherwise requiring early payment; Instructions to employees regarding the handling and payment of accounts within the Finance Department; Be responsible for ensuring that payment for goods and services is only made once the goods and services are received 19.4.2 APPROPRIATE EXECUTIVE DIRECTOR Make a written case to support the need for a prepayment.
 19.4.2 CHIEF FINANCE OFFICER Approve proposed prepayment arrangements.
 19.4.2 BUDGET HOLDER Ensure that all items due under a prepayment contract are received (and immediately inform Chief Flnance Officer if problems are encountered).
 19.5 CHIEF EXECUTIVE Authorise who may use and be issued with official orders.
 19.6.1 MANAGERS AND OFFICERS Ensure that they comply fully with the guidance and limits specified by the Director of Finance.
 19.6.2 CHIEF EXECUTIVE, CHIEF FINANCE OFFICER & CHIEF COMMERCIAL OFFICER Ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within CONCODE and ESTATECODE.
 The technical audit of these contracts shall be the responsibility of the relevant Director.
 19.7 CHIEF FINANCE OFFICER Lay down procedures for payments to local authorities and voluntary organisations made under the powers of section 28A of the NHS Act.
 21.1.1 CHIEF FINANCE OFFICER The Director of Finance will advise the Board on the Trust's ability to pay dividend on PBC and report, periodically, concerning the PDC debt and all loans and overdrafts.
 21.2 BOARD Approve a list of employees authorised to make short term borrowings on behalf of the Trust.
 (This must include the Chief Executive and Chief Finance Officer).
 21.3 CHIEF FINANCE OFFICER Prepare detailed procedural instructions concerning applications for loans and overdrafts.
 21.5 CHIEF EXECUTIVE OR CHIEF FINANCE OFFICER Be on an authorising panel comprising one other member for short-term borrowing approval.
 22.2 CHIEF FINANCE OFFICER Will advise the Board on investments and report, periodically, on performance of same.
 22.3 CHIEF FINANCE OFFICER Prepare detailed procedural instructions on the operation of investments held.
-10.2.3 CHIEF FINANCE OFFICER Ensure that Board members are aware of the Financial Framework and ensure compliance 23.1 CHIEF EXECUTIVE Capital investment programme:
+10.2.3 CHIEF FINANCE OFFICER Ensure that Board members are aware of the Financial Framework and ensure compliance 23.1 CHIEF EXECUTIVE ensure that there is adequate appraisal and approval process for determining capital expenditure priorities and the effect that each has on plans responsible for the management of capital schemes and for ensuring that they are delivered on time and within cost;